Crete Locals logo

 Note: It is important to keep your ticket to be checked at the exit.
 This is done for the safety of the visitors since the Park rangers will know how many people have entered and exited the Gorge.

-How difficult is the Samaria gorge hike?
+How difficult is the Samaria Gorge hike?

 It’s mostly downhill, and it will put your knees to the test.
 The hardest part is at the beginning of the walk, on the first 6 km of the trail, with a couple of steep descents followed by two challenging hikes.
 Nothing is impossible, but take your time and remember that after 6 km, everything becomes easy and simple.
 Once you get to the bottom of the gorge, the trail is flat and very pleasant.